cvfish/VideoPopup/README.md

 ###1.1 Requirements

-Vispy
-We use [vispy](https://github.com/vispy/vispy) for 3D visualization
+Vispy: we use [vispy](https://github.com/vispy/vispy) for 3D visualization

-OpenSfM
-See this [Dockerfile](https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile) for the commands to install all dependencies for OpenSfM.
+OpenSfM: see this [Dockerfile](https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile) for the commands to install all dependencies for OpenSfM.

-Our code base already contains a modified version of OpenSfM, so do not need to install OpenSfM yourself
+Our code base already contains a modified version of OpenSfM, so do not need to install OpenSfM yourself.

 ###1.2
   To compile the system, do the following: